Awaji Island Kuniumi Association

 Echoes of ancient myth can also be found in locations dotted about all over Awaji, including Onokorojima Jinja Shrine -- identified by some as the site of the mythical Onokoro Island -- as well as Eshima and Nushima islands.

 The deities enshrined here are Izanagi-no-mikoto and Izanami-no-mikoto, who performed all the divine actions resulting in the birth of Japan.
 The ancient Awaji Kagura (Shinto music and dance), with its distinctive beat, can be heard at this shrine to this very day.

 Set in one of the locations held by some to be the "Onokoro Island" featured in the creation myth, this shrine protects the whole of Awaji Island with its monumental torii gate.
 Reputed to be efficacious in matchmaking, it also attracts numerous visitors from off the island.

-The numinous island of Ejima is another contender for the true identity of the mythical "Onokoro Island."
-A long-established and widely loved tourist spot, at night it appears to float eerily on the water, an island aglow.
+The numinous island of Eshima is another contender for the true identity of the mythical "Onokoro Island."
+A long-established and widely loved tourist spot.
+At night it appears to float eerily on the water, an island aglow.

 With its natural shape still unchanged to this very day, the island attracts many visitors as an unspoiled island park.
 It is also a contender for the status of the actual location of the mythical Onokoro Island.

 Awaji Ningyo Joruri, the island's traditional performing art, can trace its history back some 500 years.